encointer/book/src/tutorials-reputation-rings.md

 # Reputation Rings (Proof of Personhood)

+> this is a feature-preview which is not yet available on mainnet

 Reputation rings allow Encointer participants to prove their personhood anonymously using ring-VRF signatures.
-After attending a ceremony, participants can prove they are a unique human without revealing which specific person they are.
+After attending a ceremony, participants can prove they are a unique human without revealing which specific person they are or which account they use.
 This enables privacy-preserving applications like anonymous voting, sybil-resistant access control, and more.

 We assume you already have
 * [set up the CLI client](./tutorials-cli.md)